-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "I am the one who let the wild donkey go free."
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

-(See: Rhetorical Question) the wild donkey ... the swift donkey These are different names for the same kind of donkey.
-Who has untied the bonds of the swift donkey This can be translated as a statement.
-Alternate translation: "I am the one who untied the bonds of the swift donkey" (See: Rhetorical Question) bonds ropes, chains, or straps that hold an animal and keep it from running away General Information:
+the wild donkey & the swift donkey

+These are different names for the same kind of donkey.

+Who has untied the bonds of the swift donkey

+If it would be helpful in your language, you could express this question as a statement.
+Alternate translation: "I am the one who untied the bonds of the swift donkey" (See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

+bonds

+ropes, chains, or straps that hold an animal and keep it from running away

+General Information:

+General Information:

 The rhetorical question that begins with the words "Who has untied" in verse 5 ends here.
+(See: Rhetorical Question (p.1216))

-(See: Rhetorical Question) ULT 6 whose home I have made in the Arabah, his house in the salt land? whose home I have made ... in the salt land?
+whose home I have made & in the salt land?

 The rhetorical question that begins with the words "Who has untied" in verse 5 ends here.
-This can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 "I am the one who has untied ... whose home I have made in the Arabah, his house in the salt land."
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

-(See: Rhetorical Question) whose home I have made in the Arabah Yahweh describes the donkey as though he were a person that had a house.
-"I gave him the Arabah as a place to live" (See: Personification) the salt land the land around the Salt Sea that has a lot of salt in it Connecting Statement:
+whose home I have made in the Arabah

+Yahweh describes the donkey as though he were a person that had a house.
+"I gave him the Arabah as a place to live" (See: Personification (p.1202)) (See: Personification (p.1202))

-He
+the salt land

+the land around the Salt Sea that has a lot of salt in it

+Connecting Statement:

+Connecting Statement:

+Yahweh continues to challenge Job.

-The word "He" refers to the wild donkey.
+He The word "He" refers to the wild donkey.

 laughs in scorn

 Yahweh describes the donkey as though he were a person.
 The donkey laughs because those in the city have to hear loud noise, but he lives in a quiet place.
-(See: Personification)
+(See: Personification (p.1202)) (See: Personification (p.1202))

 the driver's

 someone who forces an animal to work

-ULT

-7 He laughs in scorn at the noises in the city; he does not hear the driver's shouts.

 pastures

 places where animals can eat plants growing in the field

-ULT

-8 He roams over the mountains as his pastures; there he looks for every green plant to eat.

 General Information:

+General Information:

 Here Yahweh uses four questions to emphasize that Job is not like Yahweh because Job cannot control the wild ox.
-(See: Rhetorical Question) ULT 9 Will the wild ox be happy to serve you?
-Will he consent to stay by your manger?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

+Yahweh continues to challenge Job.